advaitconty/Elara/README.md

 Click [here (releases tab)](https://github.com/contyadvait/Solstice/releases) to download the app.
 You may recieve warnings that this app is not secure but it is (review the code yourself if you want to validate this)

-For the iPad app, check out [Solstice for iPad](https://www.github.com/contyadvait/Solstice-iPad)
+For the iPad app, refer to the Solstice for iPad folder and run the Swift Playground file from there

 ## Features